 What is an Implicit Association Test (IAT)?

-We are all somewhat biased due to our past experiences and the upbringing and education we have been given.
+Our experiences, upbringing, and education inevitably shape our biases to some extent.
 It remains more or less unconscious in our minds, defining our beliefs, influencing our attitudes, and shaping our behavior.
-It is the reason why we associate the color black with elegance and red with passion.
-However, it is also the reason why technology is still more associated with boys than girls, or why, in part, we still suffer from racism.
+For this reason, we associate the color black with elegance and red with passion, or assume that technology is more for boys than girls.

-To overcome these biases we first need to identify those implicit associations.
-However, just asking someone openly about their inherent prejudices or automatic preferences won't give us very accurate information, as it can be altered by several mechanisms, such as the social desirability bias or other cognitive biases.
+To overcome these biases, we first need to identify those implicit associations.
+However, asking someone openly about their inherent prejudices or automatic preferences won't provide us with accurate information.
+Several mechanisms, such as the social desirability bias or other cognitive biases, can affect it.

-An Implicit Association Test (IAT) is a psychological test whose objective is to reveal unconscious attitudes, automatic preferences, and hidden biases by measuring the time that takes an individual to classify concepts into two categories.
+An Implicit Association Test (IAT) is a psychological test whose objective is to reveal unconscious attitudes, automatic preferences, and hidden biases by measuring the time that takes an individual to classify concepts.

-The Implicit Association Test is grounded in how our brains process information, a phenomenon explained, in part, by a dual-process model (eg, Strack & Deutsch, 2004) which differentiates between a propositional and associative information processing system:
+The Implicit Association Test is based on how our brains process information, a phenomenon explained in part by a dual-process model (eg, Strack & Deutsch, 2004).
+This model distinguishes between two types of information processing systems (Kahneman, 2011):

-- The Slow Route: The propositional system, also known as System 2 (Kahneman, 2011), corresponds to explicit reasoning processes and operates consciously but slowly.
+- The Slow Route: The propositional system, or System 2, involves explicit reasoning processes that are conscious but slow.

-- The Fast Route: The associative system, also known as System 1 (Kahneman, 2011), corresponds to the spread of activation processes and operates quickly but with limited conscious accessibility (Schnabel et al., 2008).
+- The Fast Route: The associative system, also known as System 1.
+It corresponds to the spread of activation processes and operates quickly but with limited conscious accessibility.

 Timing of System 1 and System 2

-Within the established timing, if a concept is more quickly classified into a category A than into a category B, the concept and the category A are more unconsciously associated in the mind of the participant.
+If a concept is categorized into group A faster than group B within the given timeframe, it indicates a stronger subconscious link between the concept and group A in the participant's mind.
 The quicker the answer, the stronger the association.

 What does an IAT look like?

 We have developed an Implicit Association Test so you can experience how the test works.
-You can access it by clicking in the blue pop up that appears in the bottom-left part of this page.
-If it doesn’t appear, please, refresh your browser.
-After completing the test, you will have access to your personal IAT scores, along with the average results of the test that have been taken so far.
+You can access it by clicking in the blue pop up that appears in the bottom-left part of this page (you may need refresh your browser).
+After the test, you can see your own IAT ratings and the average scores from all the tests taken so far.

 In this study, you will complete an Implicit Association Test (IAT) in which you will be asked to sort pictures and words into groups as fast as you can.
 This study should take about 10 minutes to complete.
 Next, you will use the 'E' and 'I' computer keys to categorize items into groups as quickly as you can.